BIGJRA/BIGJRA.github.io/rejuv.md

 Head down the left ladder from the entrance, and notice that the Chamber of Awakening at the top is now open.

 We get to choose whether or not we are going to save Amber.
-You don’t have to, but if you choose not to, characters will hate you and you will not get the karma.
+You don't have to, but if you choose not to, characters will hate you and you will not get the karma.
 If you choose to do so, read the saving Amber section below.
 If not, skip ahead to the convergence section.